Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Introduction

 Another advantage of using Dirac's method for time-dependent Hamiltonian systems in the extended phase space is that it paves the way to the path integral analysis of these systems.
-This is an alternative route to the known methods to determine the Feynman propagator for time-dependent Hamiltonian systems \cite{dhara1984time, chetouani1989generalized}.
+This is an alternative route to the known methods to determine the Feynman propagator for time-dependent Hamiltonian systems \cite{chetouani1989generalized}.
 These methods use the two-step transformation to modify the measure ${\cal D} q \, {\cal D}p$ in the Feynman propagator.
 In this case, it is possible to consider non-canonical transformations because the variables $q_j$ and $p_j$ on each infinitesimal interval are not canonically conjugated variables \cite{chetouani1989generalized}.
-The net effect of the first transformation is a factor depending exclusively in the auxiliary function $\rho$.
-On the other hand, the time-scaling transformation does not modify the measure ${\cal D} q \, {\cal D}p$ and contributes to the amplitude with a phase.
-In this derivation, it is unclear why the time-scaling transformation does not affect the measure ${\cal D} q \, {\cal D}p$.
-To attend this question, the Dirac's method can be used in the path integral description.
-In this case, the measure will be of the form ${\cal D}q \, {\cal D}t \, {\cal D}p \, {\cal D} p_t $, thus allowing modifications of time-scaling transformations.
+The net effect of the first transformation is a factor depending exclusively on the auxiliary function $\rho$.
+On the other hand, the time reparametrization does not modify the measure ${\cal D} q \, {\cal D}p$ and contributes to the amplitude with a phase.
+In this derivation, it is unclear why the time reparametrization does not affect the measure ${\cal D} q \, {\cal D}p$.
+To answer this question, the Dirac's method can be used in the path integral description.
+In this case, the measure will be of the form ${\cal D}q \, {\cal D}t \, {\cal D}p \, {\cal D} p_t $, thus allowing modifications of time reparametrizations.